What is it?

-The project is located on the northeastern coast of the Great Salt Lake close to Rozel Point in Utah.
-It comprises entirely of mud, crystals, salt, and basalt rocks, expanding some 1500 feet long (460 meters) and 15 feet wide (4.6 meters), forming a counterclockwise coil protruding from the coastline of the lake.
+The project is located on the northeastern coast of the Great Salt Lake, close to Rozel Point in Utah.
+It comprises mud, crystals, salt, and basalt rocks, expanding some 1500 feet long (460 meters) and 15 feet wide (4.6 meters), forming a counterclockwise coil protruding from the coastline of the lake.
 The work was donated in 1999 to the Dia Art Foundation.

 How Smithson picked the location

 Smithson conducted extensive research when creating Spiral Jetty.
-He gathered articles, brochures, maps, and clippings in the location of the project as well as the surrounding oil fields, the history, and fluctuating levels of the Great Salt Lake, and information on the culture of Utah and sites of interest.
-It turned out that the red color of the waters of the lake is one of the preliminary factors that attracted Smithson to the site.
+He gathered articles, brochures, maps, clippings of the location of the project and surrounding oil fields.
+Smithson also researched the history and fluctuating levels of the Great Salt Lake, alongside information on Utah’s culture and sites of interest.
+It turned out that the red color of the lake’s water is one of the preliminary factors that attracted Smithson to the site.
 Along with the tiny bacteria and other factors that give the lake its bizarre color.

-Smithson chose the location because of the blood-red hue of the lake water as well as its association with the primordial sea.
-The red color of the water is caused by the presence of algae and bacteria that thrive under a salty environment, especially the lakes 27% salinity.
+Smithson chose the location because of the blood-red hue of the lake water and its association with the primordial sea.
+The red color of the water is caused by algae and bacteria that thrive under a salty environment, especially the lake’s 27% salinity.
 This area of the lake (north arm) was separated from the freshwater sources when the causeway was built in the area in 1959 by the Southern Pacific Railroad1.
-Smithson also liked this location because of the blatant anti-pastoral beauty as well as its industrial remnants from the Golden Spike National Historic Site nearby and an old pier and several unused oil rigs.
+Smithson also liked this location because of the blatant anti-pastoral beauty and its industrial remnants from the Golden Spike National Historic Site nearby and an old pier and several unused oil rigs.

-Smithson recounts about how he heard about Rozel Point:
+Smithson recounts how he heard about Rozel Point:

 From New York City, I called the Utah Parks Development and spoke with Ted Tuttle, who told me that water in the Great Salt Lake, north of the Lucin Cut-off, which cuts the lake in two, was the color of tomato soup.
 That was enough of a reason to go out there and have a look.